 4. Conduct information sharing sessions, such as in-service workshops, for professionals and/or the community.

 6. Work within a facility’s organizational structure, policies, and procedures.

 7. Maintain client confidentiality within HIPAA privacy rules;

 9 Adhere to the CBMT Code of Professional Practice.

 10. Fulfill legal responsibilities associated with professional role. (e.g., mandated reporting, release of information).

 13. Engage in business management tasks (e.g., marketing, payroll, contracts, taxes, insurance).

 17. Serve as a representative, spokesperson, ambassador, or advocate for the profession of music therapy.

 Trap Doors in Electronic Data: Ethics and Legalities in PHI Security for the (Self Employed) Therapist is approved by the Certification Board for Music Therapists (CBMT) for 3 CMTEs -Continuing Music Therapy Education credits. .
-Deborah Spiegel MT-BC, CBMT Approved Provider #P-106, maintains responsibility for program quality and adherence to CBMT policies and criteria.
+The Spiegel Academy, CBMT Approved Provider #P-106, maintains responsibility for program quality and adherence to CBMT policies and criteria.